bubi-007/Libre-MP-Bootloader/README.md

 with this bootloader will not need to use an unofficial distribution of the APM Mission Planner for firmware upgrade.

+## Why the name "Libre-PX4Bootloader"

+This is a fork of the PX4 open source project bootloader.
+I want to emphasize that the official bootloader, nor any of the PX4 project's firmware upload software, uses the board authentication features to restrict use of any hardware or software.

+Lorenz, the PX4 project lead, pointed out that the project name may reflect poorly on their project.
+This was not my intention, and I regret any confusion this causes.

+The official bootloader reports the values true values of the serial number and one-time programmable (OTP) memory on the STM32F4 chip.
+This bootloader lies when reporting those fields, instead reporting values from a 3DR-manufactured Pixhawk board purchased by the author.

 ## Who are you?
 What is your connection to APM?

 I'm Pat Hickey, a software developer from Portland, Oregon.
 In the past I served